 While managing and leading your team is a set of tasks and challenges that can carry many nuances, some of the best advice is surprisingly simple.
-That's why today, we're bringing you a collection of some of the best leadership quotes we've found over the last year that capture a key lesson or inspiration.
+That's why today, we're bringing you a collection of some of our favorite leadership quotes we've found over the years that capture a key lesson or inspiration.

 "I apologize for the length of this letter; I didn't have time to make it shorter.” - Mark Twain

-I've organized these quotes into a few categories that are commonly on the mind of most managers and leaders: retaining your team, being successful, growing your people, giving feedback, and leading effectively in the modern world.
-I hope you enjoy them.
+I've organized these leadership quotes into a few categories for you that are commonly on the mind of most managers and leaders, so you can jump to your favorite ones quickly:

 I am reminded every day that engineers leave managers not companies.
 Managers, this should keep you up at night.